davidsnyder-nc/newsbear/README.md

    - Open http://localhost:5000 in your browser
    - Navigate to Settings to configure your API keys
    - Set up automated schedules in the Scheduling tab
+   - Optional: Enable authentication in Advanced Settings for production use

 ## ⚙️ Configuration